 More Aquafaba Desserts:

 When I said this mousse was easy to make, I really meant it.
 3 Ingredients is all you need - though you could technically go down to 2 as well!

-What you will need to make this recipe (see all quantities in the recipe card below):
+What you will need to make this recipe (scroll down to recipe card below for all quantities):